DAIS: Automatic Channel Pruning via Differentiable Annealing Indicator Search: Related Works

-\para{Automatic channel pruning.} The idea of NAS has been leveraged to guide network pruning, resulting in typically less search cost than the complete NAS.
-NetSlimming~\cite{liu2017learning} automatically selects filters by associating scaling factors from batch normalization (BN) layers and prunes filters with smaller scaling factors.
+\para{Automatic channel pruning.} The channel pruning could be thought of searching for appropriate pruned models as suggested by \thirdrebuttal{Liu \textit{et al.}}~\cite{liu2018rethinking}, which implies the possibility of automatic channel pruning.
+The automatic channel pruning~\cite{he2018amc,NIPS2019_8364} leverages the idea of NAS, which spends less search cost compared with the complete NAS.
+NetSlimming~\cite{liu2017learning} automatically selects filters by associating scaling factors from BN layers and prunes filters with smaller scaling factors.
 AMC~\cite{he2018amc} leverages deep reinforcement learning to determine the pruning rate of each layer.
-It uses a sampling, estimating, and learning process, which is time-consuming especially for deep networks.
-TAS~\cite{NIPS2019_8364} directly searches the width and depth of a network with a novel transformable architecture search procedure, but there are architecture discrepancies between the supernet in the search procedure and the pruned model, which may result in degraded performance in terms of pruning ratio and accuracy.
+It uses a sampling, estimating, and learning process, which is time-consuming, especially for deep networks.
+Besides, AMC only prunes the middle channels of the blocks with shortcut (like ResNet), which limits the optimal upper bound of the pruning ratio.
+TAS~\cite{NIPS2019_8364} directly searches the width and depth of a network with a novel transformable architecture search procedure, but there are architecture discrepancies between the supernet in the search procedure and the pruned model, which may result in performance degradation in terms of pruning ratio and accuracy.

+\rebuttal{ \para{Comparisons to related works.} DAIS leverages the automatic differentiable search procedure to replace heuristic rules in traditional pruning methods~\cite{luo2017thinet,he2017channel,yu2018nisp,zhuang2018discrimination,he2019filter,liuautocompress}.
+DAIS is one-shot, which is more efficient compared with multi-round pruning approaches~\cite{liu2017learning,luo2017thinet,you2019gate}.
+The heuristic annealing idea of DAIS could efficiently support the convergence of the bi-level pruning process.
+DAIS has different optimization targets compared with general NAS works like PGNAS~\cite{ZhouSLZZ20}.
+General NAS works focus on neural architectures with high accuracy, while DAIS targets at automatic channel pruning and searches for a small and fast pruned model for the original model.
+DAIS also breaks the limitations of automatic channel pruning methods like AMC~\cite{he2018amc} and TAS~\cite{NIPS2019_8364}.
+DAIS is built on top of the differentiable indicator search procedure for faster search efficiency, and leverages the annealing-relaxed channel indicator to fill the architecture discrepancies.
+DAIS also uses different regularizers to satisfy structural restrictions. }}